Install Canton¶

 export POSTGRES_PORT=5432

-Tuning the Database
+Tuning the Database¶

 Please note that Canton requires a properly sized and correctly configured database.
 Please consult the Postgres performance guide for further information.

-Generate the TLS Certificates
+Generate the TLS Certificates¶

 The reference example configurations use TLS to secure the APIs.
-You can find the configuration files in config/tls.
-The configuration files are split by different APIs.
-The configuration files are:
+You can find the configuration files in

 The client authentication on the Public API is built in and cannot be disabled.
 It uses specific signing keys associated with the node’s identity.
 The Ledger API supports JWT based authentication.
 On the Admin API, you can enable mTLS.
 Please consult the TLS documentation section for further information.

-If you want to start with a simple setup, you can use the provided script config/tls/gen-test-certs.sh to generate a set of self-signed certificates (which must include the correct SAN entries for the address the node will bind to).
+a set of self-signed certificates (which must include the correct SAN entries for the address the node will bind to).

 Alternatively, you can also skip this step by commenting out the TLS includes in the respective configuration files.

-Setting up a Participant
+Setting up a Participant¶

-Start your participant by using the reference example config/participant.conf:
+Start your participant by using the reference example config/participant.conf

 ./bin/canton [daemon] -c config/participant.conf

-The argument daemon is optional.
+is optional.
 If omitted, the node will start with an interactive console.
-There are various command line options available, for example to further tune the logging configuration.
+There are

 Note

-This was everything necessary to startup your participant node.
+This was everything necessary to start up your participant node.
 However, there are a few steps that you want to take care of in order to secure the participant and make it usable.

-Secure the APIs
+Secure the APIs¶

-1. By default, all APIs in Canton are only accessible from localhost.
-If you want to connect to your node from other machines, you need to bind to 0.0.0.0 instead of localhost.
-You can do this by setting address = 0.0.0.0 or to the desired network name within the respective API configuration sections.
+- By default, all APIs in Canton are only accessible from localhost.
+If you want to connect to your node from other

-2. All nodes are managed through the administration API.
+or to the desired network name within the respective API configuration sections. - All nodes are managed through the administration API.
 Whenever you use the console, almost all requests will go through the administration API.
 It is recommended that you set up mutual TLS authentication as described in the TLS documentation section.

-3. Applications and users will interact with the participant node using the ledger API.
-We recommend that you secure your API by using TLS.
-You should also authorize your clients using JWT tokens.
-The reference configuration contains a set of configuration files in config/jwt, which you can use as a starting point.
+- Applications and users will interact with the participant node using the ledger API.
+We recommend that you secure your

-Configure Applications, Users and Connection
+Configure Applications, Users and Connection¶

 Canton distinguishes static from dynamic configuration.

-• Static configuration are items which are not supposed to change and are therefore captured in the configuration file.
+- Static configuration are items which are not supposed to change and are therefore captured in the configuration file.
 An example is to which port to bind to.

-Setting up a Synchronization Domain
+Setting up a Synchronization Domain¶

-• a sequencer, which is responsible for ordering encrypted messages
+- a sequencer, which is responsible for ordering encrypted messages

-• a mediator, which is responsible for aggregating validation responses by the individual participants
+- a mediator, which is responsible for aggregating validation responses by the individual participants

 These nodes don’t store any ledger data, but just facilitate the communication between the participants.

-1. Postgres-based domain
+- Postgres-based sync domain

-2. Oracle-based domain
+- Oracle-based sync domain

-3. Hyperledger Fabric-based domain
+- Hyperledger Fabric-based sync domain

-4. Ethereum-based domain
+- Ethereum-based sync domain

 In the near future, there will also be a native Canton BFT driver (which will be used for the Canton Network).

-This section explains how to set up a Postgres-based synchronization domain.
+This section explains how to set up a Postgres-based synchronization sync domain.
 Please consult the Enterprise driver section with respect to the other drivers.

-Using an Embedded Synchronization Domain
+Using an Embedded Synchronization Domain¶

 ./bin/canton -c config/domain.conf

-The embedded domain is your only choice if you are using the community version of Canton.
+The embedded sync domain is your only choice if you are using the community version of Canton.
 It supports crash recovery, but not high availability.

-Using Microservices
+Using Microservices¶

 ./bin/canton daemon -c config/[mediator|sequencer|manager].conf

 Before the nodes work together, they need to be initialized and connected.
-Consult the detailed guide on how to bootstrap a domain.
+Consult the detailed guide on how to bootstrap a sync domain.

 Generally, you can connect the nodes using either the embedded console (if they run in the same process) or through the remote console: